Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Extreme conformal prediction

-Asymptotically as $n_c\to\infty$ and under additional second-order conditions, using $\hat{q}^e_\alpha:=\qGPD_{1-\alpha}$ would satisfy \cref{e:goalExConf} with equality (in a suitable limiting sense).
-However, on a finite calibration sample and with a fixed threshold $u$, $\qGPD_{1-\alpha}$ can underestimate the true quantile due to estimation and approximation biases, respectively \citep{Roodman2018,BMvsPOT,ZederPasche23}.
+Asymptotically, as $n_c\to\infty$ and under additional second-order conditions, using $\hat{q}^e_\alpha:=\qGPD_{1-\alpha}$ would satisfy \cref{e:goalExConf} with equality (in a suitable limiting sense as $\tau_0 \to 1$).
+But, since the calibration sample is finite and the level $\tau_0$ fixed, $\qGPD_{1-\alpha}$ can underestimate the true quantile due to estimation and approximation biases, respectively \citep{Roodman2018,BMvsPOT,ZederPasche23}.
 We, therefore, follow here a more conservative approach.
 Alternatively to choosing $\hat{q}^e_\alpha$ as $\qGPD_{1-\alpha}$, we may use the upper endpoint of a $(1-\alpha_2)$-confidence interval for ${F}^{-1}_{S}(1-\alpha_1)$, the $(1-\alpha_1)$-quantile of the calibration scores $S$, for two suitable levels $\alpha_1,\alpha_2\in(0,1)$.
-The following proposition shows that, if the upper endpoint of the confidence interval has correct coverage, then the resulting extreme conformal prediction interval satisfies~\cref{e:mcov}.
+The following proposition shows that, if this confidence interval has correct coverage, then the resulting extreme conformal prediction interval satisfies~\cref{e:mcov}.

-\begin{proposition} Let $\alpha_1,\alpha_2\in(0,1)$, and $[Q_L,Q_U]$ be a $(1-\alpha_2)$-confidence interval for ${F}^{-1}_{S}(1-\alpha_1)$, the $(1-\alpha_1)$-quantile of the calibration scores $S$.
-If the confidence interval has correct coverage, i.e.~$\Prob(U_L\leq {F}^{-1}_{S}(1-\alpha_1)\leq U_Q)\geq 1-\alpha_2$, and if
+\begin{proposition} Let $\alpha_1,\alpha_2\in(0,1)$, and $[L_Q,U_Q]$ be a $(1-\alpha_2)$-confidence interval for ${F}^{-1}_{S}(1-\alpha_1)$, the $(1-\alpha_1)$-quantile of the calibration scores $S$.
+If the confidence interval has correct coverage, i.e.~$\Prob\{L_Q\leq {F}^{-1}_{S}(1-\alpha_1)\leq U_Q\}\geq 1-\alpha_2$, and if